MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

   - Once the Instance state is 'running', click on the Instance and copy the 'Public IPv4 address'
   - Go to your machine's command-line tool (for me it's command prompt)
   - In cmd, go to the folder where devops-demo.pem file in downloaded
-  - type ```ssh -i devops-demo.pem ubuntu@<IPv4 address> ``` , ubuntu is the default username for AWS EC2 with ubuntu AMI
+  - Run ```ssh -i devops-demo.pem ubuntu@<IPv4 address> ``` , ubuntu is the default username for AWS EC2 with ubuntu AMI
-  - If it doesn't work, type ```chmod 400 devops-demo.pem``` and try again
+  - If it doesn't work, Run ```chmod 400 devops-demo.pem``` and try again

 ***In the EC2 instance:***

 - Install Docker
   - [Install docker engine](https://docs.docker.com/engine/install/)
-  - Go to, Install using the apt repository section and follow the steps
+  - Go to 'Install using the apt repository section' and follow the steps
   - Or you can follow the below steps:
     ```bash
     # Add Docker's official GPG key: